Tom Courtenay: 1980–1999

 Courtenay originated the role of Norman in Ronald Harwood's The Dresser which was first produced in the West End in 1980.
 The production started at Royal Exchange, Manchester before transferring to the Queen's Theatre.
 Courtenay acted opposite Freddie Jones as Sir.
 The production earned the Laurence Olivier Award for Best Play.
 He then reprised his role on Broadway at the Brooks Atkinson Theatre in 1981, acting opposite Paul Rogers.
 Courtenay received nominations for the Tony Award for Best Actor in a Play and the Drama Desk Award for Outstanding Actor in a Play for his performance.
 He then was cast as Norman in the film adaptation of The Dresser (1983), acting opposite Albert Finney as Sir with performances from Eileen Atkins, Edward Fox, and Michael Gough.
 Famed critic from the Chicago Sun-Times, Roger Ebert praised Courtenay for his performance writing, "He is perfect for playing proud, resentful, self-doubting outsiders."
 Both Courtenay and Finney received nominations for Best Actor in the 1983 Academy Awards for their roles, losing to Robert Duvall in Tender Mercies.

 He played the father of Derek Bentley (Christopher Eccleston) in the 1991 film Let Him Have It.
-And for an actor known to be cast in good or great films, he surprisingly co-starred in what's been considered one of the worst movies ever, the infamous Leonard Part 6 starring Bill Cosby.
+Though he has appeared in many well-regarded films, Courtenay co-starred in what's been considered one of the worst movies ever, the infamous Leonard Part 6 starring Bill Cosby.
 Courtenay's television and radio appearances have been relatively few, but have included She Stoops to Conquer in 1971 on BBC and several Ayckbourn plays.
 He appeared in I Heard the Owl Call My Name on US television in 1973.
 In 1994, he starred as Quilp opposite Peter Ustinov in a Disney Channel 'made for television' version of The Old Curiosity Shop.
 Rather unexpectedly, he had a cameo role as the anthropologist Bronisław Malinowski in the George Lucas 1995 US TV film Young Indiana Jones and the Treasure of the Peacock's Eye.
 In 1998 he teamed with Albert Finney again for the acclaimed BBC drama A Rather English Marriage.
-He played the role of God, opposite Sebastian Graham-Jones, in Ben Steiner's radio play "A Brief Interruption", broadcast on BBC Radio 4 in 2004.
-In the same year, he played the role of Stanley Laurel in Neil Brand's radio play 'Stan', broadcast on Radio 4.
-Also for Radio 4, he played the title role in Nick Leather's The Domino Man of Lancashire and Maurice in Richard Lumsden's Man in the Moon, both broadcast in 2007.
-Courtenay also appeared in the 2008 Christmas special of the BBC show The Royle Family, playing the role of Dave's father, David Sr, alongside Helen Fraser as Dave’s mother, who had played his girlfriend in Billy Liar.